bezda-team/rhp/DEV.md

-# Future changes and enhancements
+# Developer notes and plans (ideas, issues, TODOs)

 ## General concepts to be reminded of